codiga/doc.codiga.io/docs/integration-bitbucket.md

 #### Step 3: Add repositories

-When you navigate to your repository, select the `Codiga` menu (old instlallations will see a `Code Inspector` menu).
+When you navigate to your repository, select the `Codiga` menu (old installations will see a `Code Inspector` menu).
 Select `Add Project to Codiga`.

 You can then see metrics directly on Bitbucket or all metrics on our [app](https://app.codiga.io).